CoalByte/BasicallyAkinator/README.md

 `lib.BasicallyAkinator().next(input_function=input, print_options=True)`: goes to the next question and does all the processing for that one.

-- input_function: Function that will be executed to fetch the input, has to have 1 needed argument and has to return data inputed as a string.
+- **input_function:** Function that will be executed to fetch the input, has to have 1 argument for the prompt and has to return data inputed as a string.

-- - ```python input_func = lambda text: return "hi" ```

-- print_options: Boolean argument, print the answer options you have or not
+- **print_options:** Boolean argument, print the answer options you have or not

 `lib.BasicallyAkinator().guessed`: the item It has guessed, if it hasn't been guessed it's equal to None